-- (a) Civil Service College - 12.
-The establishment of the Civil Service College is a major undertaking by the HKSAR Government to enhance training for civil servants on all fronts.
-Civil service training is currently delivered by the Civil Service Training and Development Institute (CSTDI) under CSB.
+(a) Civil Service College

+12. The establishment of the Civil Service College is a major undertaking by the HKSAR Government to enhance training for civil servants on all fronts.
 The Government proposed to establish a civil service college in the 2017 Policy Address, and announced in the 2018 Policy Address that a site in Kwun Tong had been identified for composite development, including the construction of the College and other facilities, based on the principle of "single site, multiple uses".
-Funding approval for the Kwun Tong Composite Development project has just been obtained from the LegCo Finance Committee on 8 October 2021.
-The tendering exercise has also The construction works are expected to commence in commenced.
-Subject to the actual progress of the construction works, the composite development is expected to be completed by phase beginning from the end of 2026. - 13.
-Pending commissioning of its long-term accommodation in Kwun Tong, the Government plans to establish the College at the end of this year in CSTDI's existing premises in the North Point Government Offices (NPGO).
-Upgrading and refurbishing works for the facilities in NPGO are already underway. - 14.
-In parallel, we are also preparing for the recruitment exercise of the Head of the College, with a view to appointing through an open-cum-in service recruitment exercise a suitable candidate to the post in Q1 of 2022 to steer further development of the College and drive the efforts of delivering various initiatives on the front of civil service training.
+Funding approval for the Kwun Tong Composite Development project was obtained from the Legislative Council Finance Committee on 8 October 2021.
+The construction works are expected to commence this year.
+Subject to the actual progress of the construction works, the composite development is expected to be completed by phase beginning from the end of 2026.

+13. Pending commissioning of its long-term accommodation in Kwun Tong, the Government established the College on 9 December2021.
+The interim accommodation is located in the North Point Government Offices (NPGO), and is the premises of the former Civil Service Training and Development Institute.
+The facilities of the premises have been upgraded and refurbished.

+14. Meanwhile, the recruitment exercise of the Head of the College is underway.
+By way of conducting an open-cum-in service recruitment exercise, we look forward to appointing a suitable candidate to the post in the first half of this year to steer further development of the College and drive the efforts of delivering various initiatives on the front of civil service training.